RaviRagh/DAT-Phase2-Project/README.md

 ### Conclusions
    <div align="justify">

 1. The final model is overfitting as evidenced by the significant differences in R-Squared and Mean Squared Error values between the Train and Test datasets.
 Interestingly, cross-fold validation appears to show that the model is fitted correctly but that can be explained by the fact that it does not shuffle the data before splitting it into folds.
-This might mean that there are some aspects of the splits that are not representative of what the actual training data and test data are.
+This might mean that there are some aspects of the splits that are not representative of the actual training data and test data.

 2. The model will predict correctly around 54% of the time, which is acceptable since it is an inference model.

 3. The best indicator for a good sale price for a property appears to be the size of the living area.
 The age of the property might be a factor although the spread suggests that some older properties also sell at high prices.
 This could possibly be because the data includes heritage properties, etc. The area of the lot, and the number of bedrooms and bathrooms has an inverse relationship with sale prices.
 It is possible that bigger lots require more maintenance or development.
 Buyers might be looking for fewer bedrooms in a larger living space.
 It is logical to assume that the better the condition and grade of the property, the better the sale value.
     </div>